Whether you’re struggling to make your mortgage payments or faced with an unexpected repair expense in California, there is help available to you!

 Stockton has an Emergency Repair Program that provides one-time assistance to low income property owners who need help correcting code violations.
-Homeowners who are over the age of 65 may be able to recieve the assistance as a grant.
+Homeowners who are over the age of 65 may be able to receive the assistance as a grant.

-Stockton also has Single Family Housing Repair Loan Program that provides financial assistance for substantaial interior and exterior repairs.
+Stockton also has Single Family Housing Repair Loan Program that provides financial assistance for substantial interior and exterior repairs.
 The loans have one percent simple interest and are repaid upon the sale or transfer of the property.

 Turlock provides home repair loans for homeowners.
 The funds can be used for bathroom and kitchen remodels as well as fencing, floor coverings, interior and exterior paint, pest control, foundation repair and more.
 However, there is a wait list for this program.